frenda717/CKAD/Udemy Mock Exams/Udemy-Mock02.md

     pod/ckad15-memory created

-17. Create a role configmap-updater in the ckad17-auth1 namespace granting the update and get permissions on configmaps resources but restricted to only the ckad17-config-map instance of the resource.
+17. (不知原因為何被判斷不正確) Create a role configmap-updater in the ckad17-auth1 namespace granting the update and get permissions on configmaps resources but restricted to only the ckad17-config-map instance of the resource.

     For this question, please set the context to cluster3 by running: kubectl config use-context cluster3